-This is an introductory lecture/discussion course that traces the political, intellectual, economic, social, and cultural development of various regions of the world in the 20th century.
+An introductory lecture/discussion that studies the roles of the US in the world and traces the political, intellectual, economic, social, and cultural development of various regions of the world since 1945.

 History of American Women

 This is a thematic lecture/discussion course that explores various aspects of the development of the history of American women.
 Issues addressed will include: civil and political rights; representative lives and careers of American women; social and political movements; democratization; multicultural aspects of the history of American women; the impacts of economic development and political change; and cultural and intellectual evolution.